Preparing for Christmas in the Czech Republic and how to celebrate advent 2023

 Every Sunday of Advent has its own name: the first is called iron (železná neděle), the second is bronze (bronzová neděle), the third is silver (stříbrná neděle), and the last is gold (zlatá neděle).

-The first day of Advent in the Czech Republic 2022.
+The first day of Advent in the Czech Republic.
 The Advent holiday in Prague and the Czech Republic will last 4 weeks until Christmas Eve.
 There is no fixed start date in the calendar.
 The main thing is that the fourth Sunday should be the last before Christmas (December 25).
-Christmas Advent in the Czech Republic in 2022 will begin on the first Sunday of November 27, and the last “golden Sunday” falls on December 18.
-From this day, the Countdown of Christmas 2022 in the Czech Republic begins in the Christian religion.
+Christmas Advent in the Czech Republic in 2023 will begin on the first Sunday of December 3, and the last “golden Sunday” falls on December 24.
+From this day (December 3) the Countdown of Christmas 2023 in the Czech Republic begins in the Christian religion.

 What do czechs do on advent?
 Although Advent is about Christmas, nevertheless, at this time Christians dedicate two comings of Jesus Christ.
 The first part of advent refers to the second coming.
 Biblical texts about the Last Judgment will be heard in churches as a reminder of human dignity.
 Parishioners will be called to take care of peace and the welfare of people.